British hardened field defences of World War II: Type 24

 Horizontal section at the level of the embrasures.

 Type FW3/24 built by Mowlems using circular external Shuttering.

 Example of a Mowlem Drum on the River Wey near Chilworth.

 Horizontal section at the level of the embrasures.

-The type 24 pillbox is an irregular hexagon in plan.
+The Type 24 pillbox is an irregular hexagon in plan.
 The rear wall is the longest at about 14 ft; this has the entrance with an embrasure on either side.
 The other walls vary from 7–8 feet (2.2–2.5 m), each having a single embrasure.
 The embrasures are suitable for rifles or light machine guns.
 Internally, there is a Y-shaped anti-ricochet wall (the top of the Y nearest the entrance); the internal wall also helps support the roof.
-The type 24 was always built to at least bullet-proof standard of 12 in thick, but often was thicker.
+The Type 24 was always built to at least a bulletproof standard of 12 in thick, but often was thicker.

 A thick-walled variant was introduced to a shellproof standard; it was larger externally and had walls 36–50 inches (91–127 cm) thick.
-This thick-walled variant is sometimes called a Type 29 by pillbox researchers but this is not an official designation.
+This thick-walled variant is sometimes called a Type 29 by pillbox researchers, but this is not an official designation.
 In a variant on the Scottish Command Line, the entrance was moved from the long wall and the two rifle embrasures were increased in size to allow a Bren and Boys Anti-tank rifle to be mounted side by side.

 An unusual local variant of the Type 24 can be found along the River Wey in Surrey between Godalming and Albury.
 Known as a Mowlem Drum after the contractor that built them, these are Type 24s that have had circular external shuttering used to produce very thick walls.
-Internally they are identical to a standard Type 24.
-Most are fully circular but some still have the flat rear wall of a normal Type 24 allowing the two rear embrasures to be present.
+Internally, they are identical to a standard Type 24.
+Most are fully circular, but some still have the flat rear wall of a normal Type 24, allowing the two rear embrasures to be present.
 There are 25 examples of this type still extant.

-The type 24 is the most common type, with more than 1724 recorded as being extant.
+The Type 24 is the most common type, with more than 1724 recorded as being extant.